-Drunk driving accidents account for nearly a third of traffic fatalities nationwide, according to the Centers for Disease Control and Prevention (CDC).
+Drunk driving accidents account for more than a third of traffic fatalities nationwide, according to the Centers for Disease Control and Prevention (CDC).
 Driving under the influence of alcohol and/or drugs is illegal in all 50 states, meaning that a drunk driver may face criminal charges when he or she causes a car accident.
 However, this criminal case will not compensate the victim for medical bills and other expenses.
 Instead, you must file a personal injury lawsuit and/or insurance claim to recover these costs.
 Additionally, you may be able to hold other parties responsible for your injuries and damages as well.
 These parties may include the establishment that sold the alcohol or the social host who provided it.

 North Carolina’s car accident laws are often restrictive, thanks to the doctrine of contributory negligence.
 This means that, even in drunk driving accidents where driver negligence is usually straightforward, you may still be unable to recover compensation if the court or jury decides that you contributed to the crash in any way.
 However, in the cases we have handled against drunk drivers, we stop the defendant’s allegation of contributory negligence in its tracks.
 The law allows us to allege that driving drunk amounts to gross negligence and under North Carolina law, contributory negligence cannot be used as a defense when the defendant was grossly negligent.